niamurrell/jekyll-blog/_posts/2017-12-12-valueapp-mvp-complete.md

 foundThing.save();
 ```

-This issue with this was that the date stored in the database was being captured by default in UTC time, while the newly created variable to search against was not.
-So going through the array, there would never be a match and no dates were being deleted.
+The issue with this was that the date stored in the database was being captured by default in UTC time, while the newly created variable to search against was not.
+So going through the array, there would never be a match and no date would be deleted.

 Instead of this, the hero of the day recommended deleting the selected index of the array...that way you wouldn't have to worry about matching at all.
 I didn't know that the forEach function could take additional arguments...turns out [it can](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) and one of them is index!
 This was so much more straightforward:
 ```javascript